 Finally, attending mediation and taking that process seriously is a great way to avoid the possibility of a trial.
 Mediation allows both sides and an experienced family law mediator to work together to see if settlements are possible in various areas of your case.
 From my experience, divorce mediations are effective had settled the vast majority of cases.
 Coming into mediation prepared and willing to negotiate is a great mindset to have.

 That's not to say that every divorce can and should be settled.
 You may find yourself in a situation where you have to go to trial for various reasons.
 However, most of the time, divorce cases can be settled in mediation or even before mediation.
 Sometimes all it takes is being willed to set aside your pride and instead work towards the best resolutions for all parties involved.
 Work with your attorney throughout the case to identify those areas where you are willing to negotiate and which areas you are not.
 This will help you to prepare for mediation as early as possible.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan

-If you have any questions about the material contained in today's blog post please do not hesitate to contact the Law Office of Bryan Fagan.
+If you have any questions about the material contained in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultations six days a week in person, over the phone, and via video.
-These consultations are a great way for you to learn how your family’s circumstances may be impacted by the filing of a divorce or child custody case.
+These consultations are a great way for you to learn how your family’s circumstances may be impacted by filing a divorce or child custody case.